One of the Boys (1989 TV series): Broadcast history

 One of the Boys received little publicity before its premiere; the production delays prevented critics from watching a preview.
 A mid-season replacement for NBC in the 1988–89 United States television season, the show would air a second season starting in September 1989 if its trial run was well-received.
 The sitcom debuted at 9:30 p.m.
 ET on Saturday, April 15, 1989, following The Golden Girls in what The Palm Beach Post described as a "solid gold ratings spot".
 It then moved up to 8 p.m. for two weeks—"a much more difficult ratings spot" according to the Wisconsin State Journal—taking the regular time slot of 227.
 The last three episodes aired at 8:30 p.m. leading into The Golden Girls.
 Aside from NBC, the program aired on BCTV in the Canadian province of British Columbia.

-The Los Angeles Times Syndicate deemed the premiere's performance as one of the top 20 highest-rated primetime programs in the week it aired "respectable".
+The Los Angeles Times Syndicate deemed the premiere's performance as one of the top 20 highest-rated prime time programs in the week it aired "respectable".
 After the second episode only made the top 50, Tom Green of USA Today said the show's ratings "results haven't been that good".
 The six episodes ranked 17th, 49th, 55th, 42nd, 37th, and 48th, respectively.
 NBC canceled One of the Boys on May 15, 1989, as it announced a schedule for the 1989–90 television season.
 According to Alonso, it was not renewed because the network "didn't think it would be a long-running hit".
 Clohessy remarked their "on-screen relationship ... would have kept evolving" if a second season were filmed, and Aquino's character would have assumed the role of bookkeeper at the company.